hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - QMK firmware <https://qmk.fm/>

 You need your own firmware for your own design.
 P2PPCB Composer F360 helps you, but you need to be well informed about QMK.

+The official codebase lacks RP2040 (Raspberry Pi Pico's MPU) support yet, so you need to use a fork like this: <https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040>.

 ## Requirements: Building your own design